thejerrybao/thejerrybao.github.io/experience.md

 June 2015 - February 2016<br />
 San Mateo, CA

-- Configured the application to serve dynamic error pages
+- Configured the platform to serve dynamic error pages, consolidating different error pages into one error page consistent with the rest of the platform
-- Created a settings page for users to configure their accounts
+- Constructed a new settings page that combined different settings across the application into one convenient location
-- Deployed a JavaScript app to allow the platform to be accessible to those with disabilities
+- Made improvements in 508 compliance to the platform, enabling accessibility to those with disabilities
-- Built and maintained core application components that affect many products in our suite

 Team: **Core (Business Platform)**<br />
-Tech Stack: **Ruby on Rails, React, and Javascript**
+Tech Stack: **Ruby on Rails, JavaScript**

 <hr>